OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-*   **Identity Data** includes first name, last name, username or similar identifier, title and date of birth.
+*   **Identity Data** includes but not limited to first name, last name, username or similar identifier, title and date of birth.

-*   **Contact Data** includes billing address, home address, email address and telephone numbers.
+*   **Contact Data** includes billing address, residential address, email address and telephone numbers.

 *   **Transaction Data** includes details about payments to and from you and other details of products and services you have purchased from us.

-*   **Technical Data** includes internet protocol (IP) address, unique mobile device identification numbers (such as your Media Access Control (MAC) address, Identifier For Advertising (IDFA), and/or International Mobile Equipment Identity (IMEI), type of device, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.
+*   **Technical Data** Commonly known as online identifiers and includes internet protocol (IP) address, unique mobile device identification numbers (such as your Media Access Control (MAC) address, Identifier For Advertising (IDFA), and/or International Mobile Equipment Identity (IMEI), type of device, your login data, browser type and version, time zone setting and geo location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.

 *   **Profile Data** includes your login details, purchases or orders made by you, your interests, preferences, feedback and survey responses.

 *   **Usage Data** includes information about how you use our website, products and services.

-*   **Marketing and Communications Data** includes your preferences in receiving marketing from us and our third parties and your communication preferences.
+*   **Marketing and Communications Data** includes your preferences in receiving marketing from us and our third parties, news about our products and your communication preferences.

-If you decide to make a payment for any of our products and services, your **Financial Data**, which includes your bank account and payment card details, will be collected by our external payment service provider.
+If you decide to make a payment for any of our products and services, your **Financial Data**, which includes your bank account and payment card details, will be collected and processed by our external payment service provider.
 We will not have access, collect, use, store or transfer your Financial Data.

 We also collect, use and share **Aggregated Data** such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does **not** directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy policy.